sot-tech/LottieConverter/README.md

 Another GIF's problem is transparency.
 GIF does not support alpha channel, but one of colors from frame's image palette can be marked as transparent.

-Now, transparent color is hardcoded to 0'th (nearest to 000 RGB), so if image contains non-background elements with this color, they will be marked as transparent.
+Now, transparent color is hardcoded to 0'th color in palette, so if image contains non-background elements with this color, they will be marked as transparent and some artifacts will appear.

 ## Build
 ### Basics
-1. Clone this repo or download sources from releases page
+1. Clone this repo or download sources from releases page;
-2. If cloned AND you need included `libpng`, `rlottie` or `giflib`, fetch submodules by executing `git submodule update --init`
+2. If cloned AND you need included `libpng`, `rlottie` or `giflib`, fetch submodules by executing `git submodule update --init`;
 3. Execute CMake build:
-   1. `mkdir build && cd build`
+   1. `mkdir build && cd build`;
-   2. `cmake -DCMAKE_BUILD_TYPE=Release .. && cmake --build .`
+   2. `cmake -DCMAKE_BUILD_TYPE=Release .. && cmake --build .`;
+4. (optional) Perform test conversions with `ctest` (results will appear in `test/out` directory);
-4. Copy or execute ready `lottieconverter` in `build` subdirectory.
+5. Copy or execute ready `lottieconverter` in `build` subdirectory.

 ### External libraries
 By default, project uses system's shared `libpng` library,